 The override feature on a reservation module for a property management system allows individual employees to book reservations beyond the number of rooms available and beyond the occupancy management limit.
 This feature must be controlled by the reservations manager, front office manager, or manager on duty.
-The front office staff must check out the room availability in nearby hotels and notify guests that their room reservations will be handled at another hotel.
+However, a front office manager has to handle this challenge by having his or her staff check out the room availability in nearby hotels and notify guests that their room reservations will be handled at another hotel.
 In some cases, guests can't be notified prior to their arrival, and the front desk staff must be prepared to deliver customer service with utmost composure.